DanielDFY/PeterShirleyRayTracing/InOneWeekend/Chapter05/README.md

 ### Output Display

-A  normals-colored sphere with ground
+A  normals-colored sphere with ground.

 ![output](output.png)